superb craftsmanship and

 Thanks to these natural qualities, ebony finishes extremely smooth and is very durable.
 It's the only wood that can take decades of wear and tear in violins and other fretless instruments without breaking.

-We at Sapega Group are happy to use ebony wood for our knives, ensuring their durability, strength, and balanced weight.
+We at Knives by Sapega are happy to use ebony wood for our knives, ensuring their durability, strength, and balanced weight.

 Damascus Steel - The word “Damascus” goes back beyond the Middle ages and refers to a legendary craftsmanship that first emerged in India around 300 BC.
 This craftsmanship was extraordinarily popular in Medieval times and was likely named after the city that ensured its fame.